Mohamed Haouas: Personal life

 Haouas was born in France and is of Algerian descent.

 Haouas faced several legal troubles.
 On 4 February 2022, Haouas was sentenced for his role in a series of burglaries of tobacco merchants in France in 2014.
 He was handed an 18-month suspended prison sentence and fined the equivalent of £13,000.

 On 12 May 2023, he received a 2-year suspended prison sentence for a violent brawl in a bakery after leaving a nightclub in 2014.

 On 30 May 2023, he was brought up for immediate trial and received a one-year prison sentence after hitting his wife in public.
 Haouas reportedly chased, tripped and slapped his wife outside a shopping centre in Montpellier the week before the trial.
 Following the verdict, his intended club Clermont – for whom he signed a contract ahead of the 2023–24 Top 14 season – released a statement saying Haouas "will not be able to wear the colours" of the club.
 The French Rugby Federation also stated that Haouas's behaviour was "unacceptable and incompatible with the representation of [the] nation at the international level."

 In 2024 the Montpellier rugby club announced they were re-signing Haouas as a prop for the prop for 2024/25 despite his domestic violence conviction.
-His one-year contact was conditional on "exemplary behaviour".
+His one-year contract was conditional on "exemplary behaviour".
 "I am grateful for this opportunity and I will give everything, on and off the field, to prove right those who trusted me when I needed it most." said Haouas in a press statement.
 In August 2024, Montpellier director of rugby, Bernard Laporte commented on the decision, "“There was a real desire on the part of the president [Mohed Altrad] and me to bring him back.
 He went off the rails, but we shouldn’t talk to him anymore?
 Justice has been done, and he has the right to get his act together.”

 In December 2024, Haouas was arrested for drunk driving.
 His blood-alcohol was 1.8 grams per litre of blood, which exceeded the 0.5g/l limit in France, and he was found unconscious behind the wheel of his parked vehicle.
 The arrest came just days after signing a new two-year contract.